pybind/pybind11_abseil/README.md

 raise a `status.StatusNotOk` exception.
 This has a `status` attribute which can be used to access the status object and check the code/ message.

-To get a `status.Status` object rather than having an exception thrown, pass either the `Status` object or a `Status` returning function to `pybind11::google::DoNotThrowStatus` before casting or binding.
+To get a `status.Status` object rather than having an exception thrown, pass either the `Status` object or a function returning a `Status` to `pybind11::google::DoNotThrowStatus` before casting or binding.
 This works with references and pointers to `absl::Status` objects too.

-See status_utils.cc in this directory for details about what methods are available in wrapped `absl::Status` objects.
+See `status_utils.cc` in this directory for details about what methods are available in wrapped `absl::Status` objects.

 Example: